Scalable Kernel Quantile Regression: A Preconditioned Augmented Lagrangian Method

 \begin{lemma} For $F\in\mathbb{R}^{n\times r}$, nonsingular $L\in\mathbb{R}^{n\times n}$, and $\gamma>0$,

 \end{lemma} \begin{proof} First, note that $ FF^{\top} + \gamma {\bfn}{\bfn}^{\top} =

 $.
 Applying the Sherman-Morrison-Woodbury formula, we obtain the desired expression. \end{proof}

 Now, we analyze the computational cost of applying the preconditioner $P^{-1}$ to a vector $d$.
 Since $L$ defined in \eqref{eqn-K} is diagonal, computing $L^{-1}$ requires only $\mathcal{O}(n)$ operations.
 Next, forming the $(r+1)\times (r+1)$ matrix $ + L^{-1} $ requires $\mathcal{O}(r^2n)$ operations, while inverting this matrix costs $\mathcal{O}(r^3)$.
 Finally, computing $P^{-1}d$ involves a sequence of matrix-vector multiplications using Lemma~\ref{lemma:preconditioner}.
 Therefore, the overall computational cost of applying $P^{-1}$ to $d$ is $\mathcal{O}(r^3+r^2n)\approx \mathcal{O}(r^2n)$.
-The preconditioner can also be employed in Phase I for solving the linear system \eqref{eq:admm_alpha_system}. \begin{remark} For the ADMM-based first phase, where low- to medium-accuracy solutions suffice, we can employ a ``sketch-and-solve" approach for the linear system \eqref{eq:admm_alpha_system}.
-This technique replaces the kernel $K$ with a Nystr\"{o}m approximation $\widehat{K}=FF^\top$ and solves the approximate system $(\widehat{K} + \lambda\sigma(\mathbf{1}_n\mathbf{1}_n^\top + I))x = b$.
-The solution is computed efficiently by applying Lemma \ref{lemma:preconditioner}.
-It is important to note that the sketch-and-solve method requires large sketch sizes ($r\to n$) to obtain high-accuracy solutions \cite{frangella2023randomized}.
-However, as our application does not necessitate high-precision results, relatively small sketch sizes are sufficient to meet our computational needs, thus achieving a balance between accuracy and efficiency.
-Moreover, we can also employ the sketch-and-solve method to provide an initial solution for the PCG method. \end{remark}
+The preconditioner can also be employed in Phase I for solving the linear system \eqref{eq:admm_alpha_system}.

 We now analyze the convergence properties of the PCG method with the preconditioner $P$ defined in \eqref{eq:preconditioner}.
 Denote the coefficient matrix of the linear system \eqref{eqn-K} as